Jeongmin0658/h4d_lammps/README.md

-# h4d_lammps

-H4D method
+# Grand-canonical MD simulation with H4D method
 ==========

-H4D, , Hybrid 4D NEMD/MC method in conjunction with LAMMPS
+H4D, Hybrid 4D NEMD/MC method in conjunction with LAMMPS

-Grand-canonical MD simulation with H4D

 Author        : Jeongmin Kim, a former postdoc at PHENIX with Benjamin Rotenberg